 The current MOU with FBBG includes a requirement for the BBG Director to submit an annual request for funds from FBBG by March 31st for specific projects for the following year which would benefit and enhance the Gardens.
-FBBG is then required to submit annually to the Parks Director by September 1st a written estimate of the amount of cash support to the Gardens (excluding other specified support included in the MOU, such as Gift Shop revenues) for the subsequent year.
+FBBG is then required to

+Consideration could be given to deposit these revenues into the Friends of Boerner Botanical Garden Trust Fund maintained by Parks. submit annually to the Parks Director by September 1st a written estimate of the amount of cash support to the Gardens (excluding other specified support included in the MOU, such as Gift Shop revenues) for the subsequent year.